purplapp/purplapp/README.md

 - `./bin/robo tags` will generate the ctags file for the project

-  NOTE: This requires the phptags binary be available in your $PATH
+  NOTE: This requires the phptags binary be available in your $PATH.

 ## Code Climate

+*This is only going to be for those who want to run their own version of Purplapp and have their own Code Climate page for it, etc.*

 If you've got Xdebug installed, you should run `bin/phpunit --coverage-clover build/logs/clover.xml`, and then